Duck: Profile and Information

 Communication

-Not all ducks really quack, contrary to common opinion!
-It is commonly recognized that only the females of most duck species actually produce a quacking sound.
-In fact, all ducks have a broad spectrum of calls that they use to interact with each other, including whistles and grunts.
+Not all ducks are quack, contrary to common opinion!
+It is commonly recognized that only the females of most duck species produce a quacking sound.
+All ducks have a broad spectrum of calls to interact with each other, including whistles and grunts.

 Threats

 Ducks are farmed for their meat and eggs all over the world.
-Ducks are often reared on mass (known as down) for their feathers, which is most widely used in bedding, such as duvets and pillows.
+Ducks are often reared on mass (down) for their feathers, which are most widely used in bedding, such as duvets and pillows.

 In Asia, especially in China, which has the biggest duck economy in the country, domestic duck populations are believed to be at their peak.

-Different species of duck are eaten worldwide, with duck meat being especially beneficial to humans because of its rich flavour.
-Ducks are also hunted frequently by hunters because they are often seen as an easy target.
-The quiet nature of the duck suggests that responding to surrounding noise sometimes takes awhile.
+Different duck species are eaten worldwide, and duck meat is especially beneficial to humans because of its rich flavor.
+Hunters also frequently hunt ducks because they are often seen as an easy target.
+The quiet nature of the duck suggests that responding to surrounding noise sometimes takes a while.

 Ducks are also intensively farmed and are subject to awful conditions, as with other commercial farm animals, including chickens.
 Buyers of duck meat and eggs should only acquire organic or free-range items and avoid purchasing duck-down (feathers) bedding.

-Ducks have adjusted well to aquatic life, and their webbed feet together with their unique water filtering system in their mouths enables them to move smoothly on the surface of the water.
+Ducks have adjusted well to aquatic life, and their webbed feet and unique water filtering system in their mouths enable them to move smoothly on the water’s surface.

 The duck’s webbed feet often make it a lot easier for the duck to walk on the slippery river banks.